A unique exhibition is commencing in Bratislava, it will then visit other European metropolises

 The exhibition entitled The Story of Czech Design/From Cubism to the 21st Century had its premiere at the Milan Czech Centre as part of Milan Design Week.

-Now, you can visit it in Prague from 27th June to 31st August at the Gallery of the Czech Centres, Rytířská 31, Prague 1.
+Now, you can visit it in Bratislava from 7.
+2. to 27.
+3. 2019, at the gallery Satelit, Hurbanove kasárne, Kollárovo nám.
+10, Bratislava, Slovakia.
 From there, it will set off to other European destinations.

 The exhibition has been prepared by the Czech Centres in cooperation with the Applied Arts Museum in Prague.
 It is based on the recently published, well-received publication entitled Design in the Czech Lands 1900 – 2000.
 The entire Centuries of Design in the Czech Lands project is expected to last for two years.